codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 }
 ```

-This is a closure because the currentI is stored into the scope of the IFFE and the currentI is referenced inside the setTimeout.
+This is a closure because the currentI is stored into the scope of the IIFE and the currentI is referenced inside the setTimeout.

-If you don't understand what IFFEs are there is an explanation later on.
+If you don't understand what IIFEs are there is an explanation later on.

 Another example of closure is returning a inner function from an outer function while referencing a variable from the outer function.